How to leave Utah residency?

 1) Ongoing tax responsibilities

-- File non-resident tax returns: If you continue to earn income from sources within Utah, such as rental properties or businesses, you’ll need to file non-resident tax returns.
-This ensures that Utah only taxes the income you earned within the state, not the income from your new home state.
+• File non-resident tax returns: If you continue to earn income from sources within Utah, such as rental properties or businesses, you will need to file non resident tax returns.
+These returns are structured so that Utah taxes only the income you earned within the state, while income from outside Utah is handled under your new state and federal rules.

 2) Rental or business income

 If you own rental property or a business in Utah, any income generated from those sources will still be subject to Utah state taxes.
-It’s important to consult with a tax professional to ensure compliance with Utah tax laws, especially if you have complex income streams that tie back to the state.
+It is a good idea to consult with a tax professional to help you stay compliant with Utah tax laws, especially if you have complex income streams that tie back to the state.